ShubhamGururani/100-days-of-code/r2-log.md

 Solved a question on codechef.

 ### R2D3
-Solved a question on codechef.
+Solved two questions on codechef.
+Moved to medium level in codechef.